pcx/shoot/README.rst

 If you want to start prototyping your web app using Django templates, without needing to setup a complete Django project, *Shoot* does that for you.

-*Shoot* is a minimal web server which maps *.html files to URIs, i.e. server_root/path/to.file.html is served at http://host:port/path/to/file.
+*Shoot* is a minimal web server which maps *.html files to URLs, i.e. server_root/path/to.file.html is served at http://host:port/path/to/file.

-HTML files are mapped to URIs and rendered as Django templates.
+HTML files are mapped to URLs and rendered as Django templates.
 You can use all the usual Django template goodness, i.e. extending & including other templates, template tags like *{% static %}* etc.